How Much Caffeine Is in a Cup of Coffee Really

 Upset stomach

 If you drink a lot of caffeine regularly and then stop suddenly, you might go through caffeine withdrawal.
 This can cause headaches, low energy, and a bad mood for a few days.
+Take a look at the signs of caffeine intolerance.

 Caffeine Content in Popular Drinks – Quick Comparison